 The list could be released as soon as Tuesday, and likely this week, according to the people, who spoke on condition of anonymity because the matter isn’t public.
 The publication of the list starts a weeks-long process that includes a public-comment period and hearings.

 Stock futures fell and yields on 10-year Treasuries declined on concern of a widening trade war.

-WASHINGTON—The White House said it would assess 10% tariffs on a further $200 billion in Chinese goods, deepening the dispute with Beijing, while sending a message to other trading partners that the U.S. won’t back away from trade fights.
+Article: WASHINGTON—The White House said it would assess tariffs on a further $200 billion in Chinese goods, deepening the dispute with Beijing, while sending a message to European trading partners that the U.S. won’t back away from trade fights.

-The new round of tariffs—hitting products from fish to luggage—comes on top of two others and is bound to be met with threats of retaliation from Beijing, though U.S. Trade Representative Robert Lighthizer said he was open to talks with China about a resolution of the dispute.
+The new round of tariffs comes on top of two others and is bound to be met with threats of retaliation from Beijing.

 The additional tariffs follow last week’s imposition of levies on $34 billion of Chinese exports of machinery, components and electronics.
 Also scheduled are tariffs on $16 billion of Chinese electronics and other components.